-- 1. Practicing/Modeling 2.
-Looking and Conversations: Backand-forth games that model the "taking turn" practice of having a conversation - Recognizing: How children interact with pictures in books, and behaviors that show a beginning understanding of pictures - 3.
-Story-Reading Behaviors: Behaviors that include verbal interactions and increasing understanding of print in books, such as babbling in imitation of reading or running fingers along printed words - 4.
-Picture and Story Comprehension: Behaviors that show a child's understanding of pictures or events in a book, such as imitating an action seen in a picture or talking about an event in a story - 5.
-Book-Handling Behaviors: Child's physical manipulation or handling of books, such as page turning or chewing
+1. Practicing/Modeling 2.
+Looking and Conversations: Backand-forth games that model the "taking turn" practice of having a conversation along printed words

+Recognizing: How children interact with pictures in books, and behaviors that show a beginning understanding of pictures

+3. Story-Reading Behaviors: Behaviors that include verbal interactions and increasing understanding of print pictures or events in a in books, such as babbling in imitation of reading or running fingers

+4. Picture and Story Comprehension:

+Behaviors that show a child's understanding of book, such as imitating an action seen in a picture or talking about an event in a story chewing

+5. Book-Handling Behaviors: Child's physical manipulation or handling of books, such as page turning or

-- Shows interest in songs, rhymes, and stories - Shows interest in photos, pictures, and drawings - Develops interest in and involvement with books and other print materials - Begins to recognize and understand symbols
+- · Shows interest in songs, rhymes, and stories - Shows interest in photos, pictures, and drawings - · Develops interest in and involvement with books and other print materials - Begins to recognize and understand symbols